 Since its founding in 1887, the Penn Museum has been a museum of the world and for the world—at its heart, about exploration and discovery.
 I invite you to share in our great, human adventure.
 Return to our website often.
 I promise you will find something new every time.
 And come and enjoy our galleries.
 In addition to magnificent objects, our interactive features will offer you plenty of ways to explore for yourself, and to tell us what you think and what else you would like to see.

-Penn Museum is 125 years old and still exploring—we invite you to join the voyage of discovery.
+The Penn Museum is more than 125 years old and still exploring—we invite you to join the voyage of discovery.

 Julian Siggers, Ph.D.